ESkuratov/english/notes/rules/past continuous.md

 We often use the past simple and the past continuous together to say that something happened in the middle of something else:
 * I was walking home when I met Dave. (in the middle of an action)
-* Kate was watching television when we arrived."
+* Kate was watching television when we arrived.
 * Matt phoned while we were having dinner.
 * It was raining when I got up.
 * I saw you in the park yesterday.
 You were sitting on the grass and reading a book.